aws-samples/natural-language-queries-for-datalakes/README.md

 USE_ADVANCED_VECTOR_SEARCH_INSTEAD_OF_DEFAULT_TOP_3 = True
 ```

-2. Try the same questions again - notice how the results improve, especially for complex queries requiring multiple joins.
+2. Try the same questions again - notice how the results improve.
 - "Show me sales performance by region and category" (this time it should work because tables like `EmployeeTerritories` will be added to the search results by the graph search algorithm)

-3. Test this other advanced scenario:
+3. Test other advanced scenarios:
 - "Find customers who purchased organic products"

 For detailed configuration options, see the [Configuration Options](#configuration-options) section below.